3 Best JSON Editors for Mac (Free & Paid Options for 2025)

 Frequently Asked Questions

-Can I use VS Code for JSON editing on Mac?
+Can VS Code handle JSON editing on Mac?

-OK JSON is 100% free with no limitations.
-Sublime Text has a free version that's fully functional but shows occasional purchase prompts.
-CodeRunner is a paid app ($15 one time).
+OK JSON is 100% free without limitations.
+Sublime Text has a fully functional free version with occasional purchase prompts, while CodeRunner is a paid app with a one time $15 purchase.

 Related Reading